briandbecker/ansible-role-test-shims/README.md

 * I didn't want to manage a bunch of simple docker container repos

 But this is slower...
-* Yes, it is admitedly slower to run though the build scripts on each test and wanted the challenge.
+* Yes, it is admitedly slower to run though the build scripts on each test run but I have more control.
+I also partly did this just for the challenge.

 # Requirements